trustoverip/tswg-acdc-specification/spec/spec.md

 As discussed above, the presence of the `i` field at the top level of the attribute section block makes this a targeted attribute section.
 The AID given by the `i` field value is the Target or Issuee.
 The semantics of the issuance may be defined by the ACDC's EGF (Ecosystem Governance Framework).

-Given the absence of a `u` field at the top level of the attributes block, however, knowledge of both SAID, `d`, field at the top level of an attributes block and the schema of the attributes block may enable the discovery of the remaining contents of the attributes block via a rainbow table attack [@RB][@DRB].
+Given the absence of a `u` field at the top level of the attributes block, however, knowledge of both SAID, `d`, field at the top level of an attributes block and the schema of the attributes block may enable the discovery of the remaining contents of the attributes block via a rainbow table attack [[ref: RB]] ] [[ref: DRB]].
 Therefore, the SAID, `d`, field of the attributes block, although a cryptographic digest, does not securely blind the contents of the attributes block given knowledge of the schema.
 It only provides compactness, not privacy.
 Moreover, any cryptographic commitment to that SAID, `d`, field potentially provides a fixed correlation point to the attribute block field values despite the non-disclosure of those field values via a Compact Attribute section.
 Thus, an ACDC without a UUID, `u` field in its attributes block must be considered a Public-Attribute ACDC even when expressed in compact form.

 #### Nested partially disclosable attribute section example